skarski10/Heyloo/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Go into the environment files and set the credentials to match with your own firebase account.
+Dont forget to add this file to the gitignore to maintain security.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).